Aged Care Glossary

 Client Record

-When your contact the My Aged Care about access to aged care services, a contact centre staff member will create your Client Record.
+When you contact My Aged Care about access to aged care services, a contact centre staff member will create your Client Record.
 The client record will include your details (and carer or representative details), details about assessments and support plan, and information about service(s) received.

 Commonwealth Home Support Programme (CHSP)